DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SMART-SEND/PROCESSES/Email-processing.md

 # Email Processing
 There are a few ways of sending business forms or reports to Smart Send.
 * Configure print management setup to route to Smart Send as the default print destination.
-* Some business forms or reports open printing dialog, select the Smart Send as the print destination.
+* Some business forms or reports open printing dialogue, select Smart Send as the print destination.
-* A number of forms have Smart Send button, when clicked it will email the business form or report using Smart Send set up.
+* A number of forms have a Smart Send button, when clicked it will email the business form or report using Smart Send set-up.
 * Set print management to use an electronic report format and include Smart Send within the electronic reporting destinations.

 ## Print management setup